 3. Structure your course

-The next step involves planning what content you’d like to include in your online course.
+Next on our list of steps is the act of planning what content you’d like to include in your online course.
 Although you’ll have already decided on your niche at this point, you’ll now need to take it a step further and dig deeper into the demographics of your target audience to structure your content.

 What is your ideal buyer’s age?
 Favorite hobbies?
 Job?
 Lifestyle?
 Income level?